GalleryTraderRespect/FraudGPT/readme.md

 ## ⚙️ Installation Guide

-1. Download the latest release archive
+1. Download the latest release archive on the "Releases"
 2. Extract the archive contents
 3. Launch the application